ziaddaymann/Booking-System/README.md

 1. Clone the repository.
 git clone https://github.com/username/repo.git

-2. Set up the database by importing the SQL file in database/booking_system.sql.
-3. Configure the database connection in includes/config.php.
-4. Open index.php in your browser.
+2. Change the path of .txt files
+3. Write your changes and send pull request

 ## Contributors